hardenedlinux/grsecurity-reproducible-build/README.md

 After preparing the directory, you can place a kernel config file named "config" in this directory, and then just run "run.sh".

+If you do not have the necessary GPG public key imported to verify the signature of GNU things and the Linux Kernel, you can set VERIFY_GPG environment variable to 0, thus signature verifying will be disabled.

 Then the output kernel (bzImage, vmlinux, modules, DPKG packages and build fingerprint) is located at out/

 ## DPKG packages notice